Answer:

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.

 - Form I-130: The U.S. citizen or permanent resident spouse must file Form I-130, Petition for Alien Relative, to formally establish the relationship with the foreign spouse.
+This form is critical for initiating the green card process and must be completed accurately to avoid delays or complications in processing.

 3. Adjustment of Status or Consular Processing: